barackd222/s2v-iia-nodejs-shoppingcart-demo/README.md

 # s2v-iia-shoppingcart-demo

 This is a working demo of a native HTML5 Shoping cart that uses drag and drop (dropable) features to select a specific colour of a Sphero.
-Then atfter checking out the cart, it will hook into the "s2v-iia-sphero-node"  project (also found in this account as a separate repository) and changes the colour of the Sphero depending on the colour or Colours selected.
+Then after checking out the cart, it will hook into the "s2v-iia-sphero-node"  project (also found in this account as a separate repository) and changes the colour of the Sphero depending on the selected colour(s).

-IN order to run it, simply:
+In order to run it, simply:

 1. Clone or Download the Zip file for this repository
 2. Open the file cart.js and at the very end, update the following variables: